Beyond Losses Reweighting: Empowering Multi-Task Learning via the Generalization Perspective: Methodology

 where $f^i: \mathbb{R}_+ \rightarrow \mathbb{R}_+, i \in [m]$ are strictly increasing functions. \end{thm}

-Theorem \ref{thm:moo-sam} establishes the connection between the generalization error of each task with its empirical training error via worst-case perturbation on the parameter space.
-The formally stated theorem and proof are provided in the supplementary material.
+Theorem \ref{thm:moo-sam} establishes the connection between the generalization error of each task and its empirical training error via worst-case perturbation on the parameter space.
+The formally stated theorem and proof are provided in the Appendix.
+We note that the worst-case shared perturbation $\boldsymbol{\epsilon}_{sh}$ is common for all tasks, while the worst-case non-shared perturbation $\boldsymbol{\epsilon}^i_{ns}$ is tailored for each task $i$.
+This requires addressing multiple objectives with both non-shared and shared components in our theory development.